top of page

 - a 3/8 drive 15/16 in (24 mm) medium depth impact socket.

-this is a heavier assembly, and the standard socket is less robust and may
+heavier assembly, and the standard socket is less robust and may not stand up

-the safest and most comfortable positioning of the operator relative to
+and most comfortable positioning of the operator relative to the binder.

 NOTE